nsdesai/dynamic_clamp/README.md

 A fast, microcontroller-based dynamic clamp system

 The system (its function, its properties, and its place in contemporary neuroscience) is described in detail in this paper: Niraj S. Desai, Richard Gray, and Daniel Johnston.
-A dynamic clamp on every rig. eNeuro (in press, 2017).
+A dynamic clamp on every rig. eNeuro (DOI:10.1523/ENEURO.0250-17.2017).

 The website www.dynamicclamp.com includes detailed instructions on how to assemble and use the system.